raspberrypilearning/electricity-generation/en/step_4.md

 In this step, you are going to start to create your own column.

 You may have noticed that the country sprites do not have a graphic.
-This is because when the sprites moves in the program, you only need to see their related actions of the `Pen`{:class="block3extensions"} extension block and the speech bubble, not the sprite itself.
+This is because when the sprites moves in the program, you only need to see their related actions of the `Pen`{:class="block3extensions"} and the speech bubble, not the sprite itself.

 Now you need to create a new sprite with no costume.